Thanksgiving Recipes, Traditions, Decor, And Memories At The Cottage

 Thanksgiving became a National Holiday (in America) in 1863.
 During the American Civil War, President Abraham Lincoln declared a national day of “Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens”, to be celebrated on Thursday, November 26.

 Thanksgiving in our family is always a day of laughter and blessings.
-The house smells of roasting turkey and spiced cider, Christmas carols play softly in the background.
+The house smells of roasting turkey and spiced cider, and Christmas carols play softly in the background.
 Soft lights from the tree glow just begging you to produce a smile to rival their glow.
-Pies are baked, mashed potatoes tasted (with hands shooed at and as firmly as possible while smothering laughter while you are told to stay out of them).
+Pies are baked, and mashed potatoes are tasted (with hands shooed at and as firmly as possible while smothering laughter while you are told to stay out of them).
 Sometimes dear friends join us other years it is just us.
 Thanksgiving.

 ~Thanksgiving at the Cottage~